 Full zoom is a 120mm equivalent and the G1x mark II has 9 blades in the diaphragm for smooth, natural-looking blur in the background.

 One of my goals is to improve my skills at shooting video so I decided to shoot a quick video to get an impression of how good this latest Canon shoots video.
 I walked out my back door, set the g1x Mark II on a tripod and shot this video.

 Nothing impressive or exciting, but I did get a good feel for how it focuses, zooms and sounds.
 Here is the first video shot by me:

-Go full screen so that you can see how this camera did with focusing.
+Go fullscreen (on Youtube) so that you can see how this camera did with focusing.
 The overall sound quality was good, but it also records the sound of the motor that zooms the lens.

 These leaves were about 4 feet off the ground so I had to compose the shot with the camera held at about 7 feet off the ground.
 This was the first photo I took using the tilting screen feature of the G1x Mark II.

 I held the camera at arm's length out over these plants.
 Camera setting were ISO 1250 at f/6.3 for 1/320 second I used Analog Efex Pro 2 to enhance the photo once I loaded it into PhotoShop.
 When I first considered buying the G1X Mark II, it was because I did a serious comparison with its predecessor, the original Powershot G1X.
 Here is a Canon G1X Mark II vs G1X article.

 This brief review of the Canon G1x Mark II was only my first impressions on this camera.
 Look for more articles as I give this new purchase a workout in a variety of photographic situations.
 Here is an article covering some of the available accessories for the G1x Mark II.More reviews and Opinions on the G1x Mark II from actual buyers on Amazon